HUMAN CONTACT IS VITAL.

 Becoming a volunteer during the CoVid 19 restrictions

 New applicants will be given the service frameworks (code of conduct, role description guidance documents) and the interview questions to read over before a short interview by telephone, Zoom or Skype.
 We will chat through what it is like to be a volunteer and you will be given a mentor throughout the whole process and a manager for support and supervision sessions.
 In short we are looking for people who like being around other people, like having a chat and are open to receiving support and feedback from staff and other volunteers.
-Our team have years of experience of managing volunteers and 75% were volunteers themselves before stepping up to being employed by our service.
+Our team have years of experience of managing volunteers and all of staff were volunteers themselves before stepping up to being employed by our service.
 If its a door in to social care work you might be looking for or simply to do your bit during this time.
 This is the place to focus your time and energy.